Shift3/standards-and-practices/Development.md

    L- *Bug fix branch*
 ```

-Master branch is for finalized, tested, and production-ready code.
+**Master** branch is for finalized, tested, and production-ready code.

-Staging branch is for finalized, tested, and demo-ready code.
+**Staging** branch is for finalized, tested, and demo-ready code.

-Working branch will be development.
+Working branch will be **development**.
 Pushes to development require Pull Request and review.

 Sub-branches of development will be used to isolate tasks that are being worked on.
 These are for new features, fixes, or other tasks.